cosgab/Marlin_2.1.x-Q5/Instructions.md

  - Fine Calib. > autostore settings

 4. Wizard Z_OffSet (Z0 height) > Done > Store settings (no need if you go to the next step)

 5. Levelings PLA/PETG/ABS (UBL) > autostore settings in location ( 1=PLA, 2=PETG and 3=ABS)

-6. PID nozzle for PLA > autostore settings.
+8. PID nozzle for PLA > autostore settings: PID for PLA or New PID by MCP (Need to have a Z0 adjusted)

-7. Tuning your Slicer to choose a correct flavor=Marlin, relative mode(Cura) and remove M82 (Extruder Absolute mode) or replace by M83 (relative mode) in GCodeStart.
+9. Tuning your Slicer to choose a correct flavor=Marlin, relative mode(Cura) and remove M82 (Extruder Absolute mode) or replace by M83 (relative mode) in GCodeStart.

-8. insert in your GCodeStart after G28, G29 Lx to load your mesh/levelling depending on your filament type.
+9. insert in your GCodeStart after G28, G29 Lx to load your mesh/levelling depending on your filament type.

-9. Run a print from SD card and refine the height layer with BabyStepping function (3 ways).
+10. Run a print from SD card and refine the height layer with BabyStepping function (3 ways => Note on Wiki).

  => it's correct so store settings.
 Go to next print and enjoy.